SushiLab/mVIRs/README.md

         -t  INT    Number of threads.
 [1]

 # Example
-$ mvirs oprs -i1 reads.1.fq.gz -i2 reads.2.fq.gz -db reference.fasta -o mvirs.output
+$ mvirs oprs -f reads.1.fq.gz -r reads.2.fq.gz -db reference.fasta -o mvirs.output

 # Will produce the following files (see below for explanation of the files)